Mebrie-Filli27/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 12 shows about opening a file.
 Script 13 shows how to create symbolic link.
 Script 14 shows how to copy all same files to parent with out getting repeated.
+Script 15 shows how to move files which start with upper case.